JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 )
 ```

-For the version, you can use the following Gradle- and Git-style version specifications:
+To specify the version, use the following Gradle- and Git-style version specifications:

 ```kotlin
 swiftPackage(